Misterurias/Real-Time-Air-Quality-Prediction-with-Apache-Kafka/final_report/report.md

-Parts of this assignment (e.g., initial scaffolding of producer/consumer scripts, draft documentation, and explanation of Kafka concepts) were developed with the assistance of ChatGPT (OpenAI, GPT-5, 2025).
+# Final Report
+Final report detail is located in `Air Quality Prediction Report.pdf`

+## Academic Integrity Note

+This assignment was completed with the use of generative AI (OpenAI ChatGPT, GPT-5, September 2025).
 All outputs were reviewed, validated, and adapted by me.
+All AI Usage and interactions are documented for each phase in the `appendix_ai_usage` folder